PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/edge-strength-analysis.rst

 :download:`Edge Analysis in Python<snippets/edge_strength_analysis.py>`

-See below for code snippets for a quick sense.
+See below code snippets for a quick sense.

 This is how we define the edge strength: